Talk to us

 • Improved Efficiency: With low latency, the efficiency of a wide range of applications improves by a significant margin.
 The fields where low latency plays an important role range from online transactions to scientific simulations.
 Moreover, It helps reduce waiting times and increase the task completion speed.

-How Does Low Latency Work
+How Does Low Latency Work?

 One approach is using specialized hardware and software optimized for low-latency communication.
 These include application-specific integrated circuits (ASICs) and field-programmable gate arrays (FPGAs).
 Another approach is to reduce the distance between the communicating parties by using edge computing or content delivery networks (CDNs) that cache content closer to the end users.